F41zK4r1m/HackTheBox/PC.md

 gRPC also provides a simple authentication API that lets you provide all the necessary authentication information as Credentials when creating a channel or making a call.
 ```

-I got this [blog](https://medium.com/@ibm_ptc_security/grpc-security-series-part-3-c92f3b687dd9) on medium where the full exploitation process of gRPC is explained.
+I came across this [blog](https://medium.com/@ibm_ptc_security/grpc-security-series-part-3-c92f3b687dd9) on Medium that explained the complete exploitation process of gRPC.

-So, I have to make connection on gRPC service & to perform the connection I downloaded 'grpccurl' from this [Github repo](https://github.com/fullstorydev/grpcurl/releases)
+To establish a connection with the gRPC service, I downloaded 'grpccurl' from this [Github repo](https://github.com/fullstorydev/grpcurl/releases):

 ```bash
 grpcurl -plaintext 10.10.11.214:50051 list
 ```

-I got 2 services listed:
+This listed two services:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/2242e9ae-952c-4199-aea6-b7f75155869f)

-I decided to enumerate the SimpleApp service & listed it's modules:
+I decided to enumerate the SimpleApp service and list its modules:

 ```bash
 grpcurl -plaintext 10.10.11.214:50051 list SimpleApp